 The ferriers were designed, forged, and machined in the years 1894-1907.
 They were the dawn of a new age where fairies embraced the possibilities of human science and technology to further their own goals.
 They never took anything wholesale of course; everything humans made was deeply impregnated with their flaws.
 The fairies took only the knowledge that fit their social structure, leaving behind anything cruel, misleading, or overly violent.

 They never took up firearms or bombs.
 They never touched poison gases or radioactivity.
 Instead they focused on clocks, hydraulics, pneumatics, and, eventually, data.
-They mixed in their magic to create perfection: machines that ran on magic and repaired themselves, food and medicine in unlimited quantities, and an internet all their own, free of deceit.
+They mixed in their sorcery to create perfection: machines that ran on magic and repaired themselves, food and medicine in unlimited quantities, and an internet all their own, free of deceit.

-On a separate tier, near to being worshipped, sat the ferriers: machines the size of bumbler limbs that fairies could pilot to manipulate the world on a larger scale.
+On a separate tier, near to being worshiped, sat the ferriers: machines the size of bumbler limbs that fairies could pilot to manipulate the world on a larger scale.
 Like all fairy technology they mimicked the natural world, at least in part.
 They came in the shapes and personalities of animals, plants, geological structures, and occasionally fungi or sea shells.

 Fairies, regardless of family tree, had a deathly contact allergy to iron, so they left it out of all their machines.
-The ferriers were built mostly of tin, gold, silver, quicksilver, galena, and copper.
+The ferriers were built mostly of tin, gold, silver, quicksilver, galena, platinum, electrum, and copper.
 At the time of their construction the fairies admired one of humanity’s few compelling art styles: art nouveaux.
 The ferriers reflected that with their curved organic forms and the floral patterns etched into their exteriors.
 Snakewaist’s eyes were accented by curls of ivy in each corner.
 Its claws bore the veiny marks of leaves much like the one the trio had leapt from.